flaneurette/UX.js/README.md

 An example showing a form, dynamically generated with Magic.js

 # Full examples
+#### responsive.html
+An example showing a responsive template, dynamically generated with Magic.js (including toggle)
 #### website.html
 An example showing a responsive website, dynamically generated with Magic.js
 #### interface.html